- U Chan Sein

-- He was from the third batch of Architects produced by the Faculty of Engineering, Rangoon University.
+- From the third batch of Architects produced by the Faculty of Engineering, Rangoon University.

-- He graduated in 1960 along with U Aung Kyee Myint and U Khin Maung Yin (Artist, Director, GBNF).
+- Graduated in 1960 with U Aung Kyee Myint and U Khin Maung Yin.

 - U Bo Gyi (A59), U Tin Htoon (A60) and U Aung Kyee Myint (A60) founded “Architects Incorporated”.